huBioinfo/CytoCommunity/README.md

 ### Unsupervised CytoCommunity

-The input data of the unsupervised learning part of CytoCommunity algorithm is information of MERFISH Brain KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index and node attributes files, seen in the folder "MERFISH_Brain_KNNgraph_Input".
+The input data of the unsupervised learning part of CytoCommunity algorithm is information of MERFISH Brain KNN graph, including cell type label, coordinates, edge index, gragh index and node attributes files and a image name list, seen in the folder "MERFISH_Brain_KNNgraph_Input".

-Here comes the running process in the Windows Powershell:
+Here comes the running process in Windows Powershell:

 #### 1. Step0_Construct_KNNgraph.py